 To following the principle above, an error source and associated parameters must be identified.
 More details about the principle of integrity from TS 38.305 are shown in Appendix A. Examples of GNSS related error sources described in TR 38.305 are shown in Appendix B. Integrity parameters specified in TS 37.355 are summarized in Appendix C. List of error sources discussed in R1-2205344 (FL summary from RAN1#109e) is shown in Appendix D.

-Suggested proposals for approval
+Suggested proposals for approval and discussion

 For online session Aug.
 22, 2022